Hosting Tips for your website

 Lowest cost hosting functions by using a shared pre-configured server, but speed and performance of your site can be affected by the other sites on the server- maybe thousands of them- and an infected or blacklisted domain can affect your sites performance or email.
 Google will penalise all sites on the server, if one is iffy and it happens a lot.

 Best option is a dedicated host.
 Expensive at about €500 a month, but it is more dependable and offers support, so a better business option (especially for the non-technical).
 You can even set up your own server and have it located in a server farm, as in colocation service.
-If you are serious about your website this is the best option.
-Think about how much you pay for annual building maintenance.
+If you are very serious about your website this is the best option.
+Think about how much you pay for annual building maintenance and upkeep.

 VPS (Virtual Private Server)